LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 #### Using the Dynamic Routing bot

-If you are setting up a new routing or concierge bot, it might be helpful to use the Dynamic Routing bot.
+If you are setting up a new routing or concierge bot, it might be helpful to [use the Dynamic Routing bot](conversation-orchestrator-dynamic-routing-getting-started.html).
 The bot already includes the Dynamic Routing interactions and additional, out-of-the-box functionality, such as routing by intent.
-For more on this, see [here](conversation-orchestrator-dynamic-routing-getting-started.html).

 #### FAQs